kizniche/Mycodo/mycodo-manual.md

 Hide info alerts | Hide all info alert boxes that appear at the top of the page.
 Hide warning alerts | Hide all warning alert boxes that appear at the top of the page.
 Opt-out of statistics | Turn off sending anonymous usage statistics.
 Please consider that this helps the development to leave on.
+Check for Updates | Automatically check for updates every 2 days and notify through the web interface.
+If there is a new update, the Configure (Gear Icon) as well as the Upgrade menu will turn the color red.

 Output Usage Settings